hamishdickson/jobs5/README.md

 A very light webapp for jobs3 and jira

+Don't get too excited - I'm going to rewrite this in angularjs very soon

 ## Differences between jobs5 and jobs4

 Note, this is not considered stable and only used for prototyping/proof of concept.
 Please use jobs4 for production